hallettj/no_creeper_griefing/README.md

 The pack works by temporarily disabling the [`mobGriefing`][mobGriefing] game rule whenever a player gets close enough to a creeper to cause it to explode.
-`mobGriefing` remains disabled until the same player is at least 26 blocks away from any creeper to ensure that the creeper that got close either has already exploded, or is not going to explode before `mobGriefing` is switched back on.
+`mobGriefing` remains disabled for 60 ticks, which is the time it takes for a creeper to explode, and then it is re-enabled.

 [mobGriefing]: https://gaming.stackexchange.com/questions/308246/what-does-turning-off-mob-griefing-actually-do/308257